clausmichele/clausmichele/README.md

 ## Hi there, I'm Michele Claus 👋
 I am a geospatial engineer working in the field of remote sensing, machine learning and cloud computing and related open source projects.
+I have a background in Computer Vision and worked in this field before.

 <img src="https://github.com/clausmichele/clausmichele/blob/main/BOLZANO_FALSE_SAR_RGB_BLEND.jpg" width=100% />